 The average man can do roughly 2-3 full-range repetitions of a pull-up.
 This is considerably low compared to anyone (man or woman) who has spent some time training their back muscles and the pull-up movement.
 It is fairly straight forward to improve the humbling number of 3 pull-ups to 10 in a matter of months with proper training.
 Using an assisted pull-up machine can do wonders.

 On the other hand, a Navy Seal Officer must be able to do 20 pull-ups.
 Next time you’re doing pull-ups see how close you get to that!

 Can You Do Pull-Ups Every Day?

 Is it bad to do pull-ups every day?
 The short answer is yes.
-You will reap more benefits by allowing time for your muscles to rest and recover between workouts so you're performing at an optimal level.
-The NSCA recommends at least one day of rest between resistance training sessions before working the same muscles again.
-This is an intermediate to advanced level movement that utilizes multiple muscles and joints and therefore overloading the muscles and joints each day can potentially lead to injury.
+You will reap more benefits by allowing time for your muscles to rest and recover between workouts so you’re performing at an optimal level.
+Doing pull-ups every day will not benefit you as much as calculated rest in between training as recommended by the National Strength and Conditioning Association (NSCA).
+At least one day of rest between resistance training sessions before working the same muscles again has a greater overall benefit than doing pull-ups every day.
+This is an intermediate to an advanced level movement that utilizes multiple muscles and joints and therefore overloading the muscles and joints each day can potentially lead to injury.